skeoop/skeoop.github.io/Project-Reviews.md

 App cannot be run unless database and tables already exist, and the application silently discards exceptions thrown from ORMLite about this.
 It hangs indefinitely when I try to create a user.
-The app hardcodes MySQL URL in code, so no way user can make it run by creating his own database.
+The app hardcodes MySQL URL in code, so no way a user can run it by creating his own database.

-I changed database to h2 and added h2.jar to classpath, but project still doesn't work because app doesn't initialize tables.
+I changed database to h2 and added h2.jar to classpath, and eliminated hardcoded user/password, but project still doesn't work because it doesn't initialize tables.
 ORMLite can do this for you!

 MySQL driver JAR is in src/sql.
-Should be in top level `lib/` directory and add lib to classpath.
+It should be in top level `lib/` directory and add lib to classpath.
 Typing error in style "teansparent" should be "transparent".
 This prints many messages on the console, so why didn't you fix it?
+This shows the team didn't test their code much.

-Good points are uses ORM and ORMLite.
+Good points are the use of ORM and ORMLite.
 Design needs improvement `DataTable` is actually user data, and it looks like it stores passwords in plain text.
-Should never store passwords in plain text; use something like jBCrypt to encrypt them.
+Should **always** encrypt passwords before storig them (see jBCrypt on class homepage) -- never store passwords in plain text.

 Online docs list dependencies but no explanation of design or *how* you used design patterns or technology.
-Just listing them (as in docs) is not helpful.
+Just listing pattern names is not helpful.

-Reference to MySQL connector should refer to MySQL download site, not someone's Github repo.
+Reference to MySQL connector should refer to MySQL download site, not someone else's Github repo.

 ## Checker Game

 Game doesn't implement all the rules of checkers. a) can't jump multiple pieces, b) no sacrifice (lose a piece because you didn't jump an opponent piece when it was possible).
 Since the app is not that complex,
-I think you should completely implement the rules of the game.
+I think you should implement all the rules of the game.

 Documentation is OK but no explanation of technology or how you did it.

 ## Clicker Game

 Game source is hard to clone due to many large MP3 files.
-Even just the JAR is 92.5MB.
+The runnable JAR file is 92.5MB.
 Better to remove or compress some music.
-Or store music files outside the repo and download on first use.
+Or store music files outside the repo and download them on first use.

 Inconsistent package naming: Alert, Register, application, monsterANDmoney, picture, uiANDcontroller, unitANDhero.
 Inconsistent class naming: `htwUIcontroller.java`.
+Use the Java naming convention.

 Database name, URL, and location hardcoded in Java code.
 Schema creation "CREATE TABLE ..." also hardcoded in Java.  getMember() has a lot of unused assignments.